ricardomonte/library/README.md

 # Library

-The library project was build as the first project of the JavaScript module from Microvers.
-Here the user can add a new book, deleted and marked as a allready readed or not readed.
+The library project was built as the first project of the JavaScript module from Microvers.
+Here the user can add a new book, deleted and marked as already read it or not read it.

 ![website screenshots](./assets/img/Screenshot.png)